-Here is the audio edition of the hilarious and thought-provoking new travel book from the best-selling author of Extra Virgin.
-Aiming to track down a small oasis town deep in the Sahara, some of whose generous inhabitants came to her rescue on a black day in her adolescence, Annie Hawes leaves her home in the olive groves of Italy and sets off along the south coast of the Mediterranean.
-Travelling through Morocco and Algeria, she eats pigeon pie with a family of cannabis farmers, and learns about the habits of djinns; she encounters citizens whose protest against the tyrannical King Hassan takes the form of attaching colanders to their television aerials - a practice he soon outlaws - and comes across a stone-age method of making olive-oil, still going strong.
-She allows a ten-year-old to lead her into the fundamentalist strongholds of the suburbs of Algiers - where she makes a good friend.
-Plunging southwards, regardless, into the desert, she at last shares a lunch of salt-cured Saharan haggis with her old friends, in a green and pleasant palm grove perfumed by flowering henna - once, it seems, the favourite scent of the Prophet Mohammed.
-She discovers at journey´s end that life in a date-farming oasis, haunting though its songs may be, is not so simple and uncomplicated as she has imagined.
-Annie Hawes has legions of fans.
-Her writing has the well-built flow of fiction and the self-effacing honesty of a journal.
-1. Language: English.
-Narrator: Saskia Wickham.
-Audio sample: http://samples.audible.de/bk/macm/000394/bk_macm_000394_sample.mp3.
-Digital audiobook in aax.
+'Charming and inspirational' Daily Mail Aiming to track down a small oasis town deep in the Sahara, some of whose generous inhabitants came to her rescue on a black day in her adolescence, Annie Hawes leaves her home in the olive groves of Italy and sets off along the south coast of the Mediterranean.
+In Morocco and Algeria she shares pigeon pie with a family of cannabis farmers, and learns about the habits of djinns; she encounters citizens whose protest against the tyrannical King Hassan takes the form of attaching colanders to their television aerials - a practice he soon outlaws - and comes across a stone-age method of making olive-oil, still going strong.
+And a ten-year-old leads her into the fundamentalist strongholds of the suburbs of Algiers - where she makes a good friend.
+Plunging southwards deep into the desert, she at last shares a lunch of salt-cured Saharan haggis with her old friends, in a green and pleasant palm grove perfumed by flowering henna - once, it seems, the favourite scent of the Prophet Mohammed.
+And there she discovers, at journey's end, that life in a date-farming oasis, haunting though its songs may be, is not so simple and uncomplicated as she has imagined.